Black-Tailed Prairie Dog (Cynomys ludovicianus)

-Robust rodents 11 to 13 inches long, weighing 1½ to 3 pounds, with broad, rounded heads, hairy tails and short legs.
+Physical Description: Black-Tailed Prairie Dogs are robust rodents that are 14 to 17 inches long.
+They weigh 2 to 3 pounds.
+They have broad, rounded heads, small ears, large black eyes, hairy tails and short legs.
 They are brown in color, with darker ears and a pale buff to whitish belly.
-They have 22 teeth.
+The tip of their tail is black.

-Grasses, roots, weeds, forbs, blossoms, and occasionally insects.
+Diet: Black-Tailed Prairie Dogs are primarily herbivores, feeding mostly on grasses, roots, weeds, herbs, and blossoms, however they will occasionally eat insects.
 All their water comes from their food.

-When prairie dogs sense danger, the sentinel prairie dog gives a two-syllable sharp, warning bark, bobs up and down, calls again, and then quickly disappears in its burrow.
-Other prairie dogs farther from the danger zone watch, and if the predator gets close will repeat the warning call.
+When Black-Tailed Prairie Dogs sense danger, the sentinel Black-Tailed Prairie Dog gives a two-syllable sharp, warning bark, bobs up and down, calls again, and then quickly disappears in its burrow.
+Other Black-Tailed Prairie Dogs farther from the danger zone watch, and if the predator gets close will repeat the warning call.

-Prairie dogs dig burrows with tunnels leading to chambers for denning, storage and nesting.
-The entrance holes are funnel-shaped and lead down steep tunnels 15 or 16 feet before leveling off for another 20 to 50 feet, ending in a chamber.
+Black-Tailed Prairie Dogs dig burrows with tunnels leading to chambers for denning, storage, and nesting.
+The entrance holes are funnel-shaped and lead down steep tunnels 15 or 16 feet before leveling off for another 20 to 50 feet.

 They are primarily crepuscular, meaning they are active at dusk and dawn during warmer months.
 Black-Tailed Prairie Dogs spend most hot summer days sleeping and are active above ground in the morning and evening.
 In cool or overcast weather, Black-Tailed Prairie Dogs may remain above ground all day.
 They emerge shortly after sunrise and return to the burrow around sunset.
 Rain will often drive them to retreat underground.